-(4) Includes a \$16.3 million charge for goodwill and intangible asset impairment.
+(4) Includes a \$2.8 million goodwill impairment charge.

-Service Fee Revenue.
-The decrease in service fee revenue for the year ended December 31, 2009 was primarily due to the non-renewal of a certain U.S. government agency client relationship, which ended in early 2009, partially offset by increased service fees generated from the impact of new service contract relationships.
+including incremental project work, partially offset by the non-renewal of certain service contract relationships, including the non-renewal of a U.S. government agency client relationship, which ended in early 2009.
 The change in service fee revenue, excluding pass-through revenue, is shown below (\$ millions):

-Year ended December 31, 2008 \$ 85.4 New service contract relationships, including certain incremental projects under new contracts 8.3 Change in existing client service fees (33.3) Terminated clients not included in 2009 revenue (1.8) Year ended December 31, 2009 \$ 58.6
+Year ended December 31, 2009 \$ 58.6

+New service contract relationships 10.3

+Change in existing client service fees including clients implemented during 2009 10.1

+Terminated clients not included in 2010 revenue (8.4)

-The \$28.0 million reduction of service fee revenue that resulted from the non-renewal of the U.S. government agency client is included in the change in existing client service fees line item above as there was activity with this client in each of the years ended December 31, 2009 and 2008.
-The service fee revenue for the year ended December 31, 2009 includes approximately \$8 million of revenue with clients that terminated during 2009, including the U.S. government agency contract.
-However, based on historical activity and current projection of existing clients, including new clients signed in 2008 and 2009, net of the impact from the non-renewal of certain clients, we currently anticipate that 2010 service fee revenue will increase from 2009 service fee revenue levels.
+Year ended December 31, 2010 \$ 70.6

+The service fee revenue for 2010 includes approximately \$6.1 million of revenue generated from clients who terminated their contractual relationships with the Company during 2010.
+However, based on historical activity and current projection of existing clients, including new clients signed in 2010, net of the impact from the non-renewal of certain clients, we currently anticipate that 2011 service fee revenue will increase from 2010 service fee revenue levels.